zachalam/TamperProof/README.md

 ![TamperProof Logo](https://github.com/zachalam/TamperProof/blob/master/images/logo.png?raw=true)

-Hash MongoDB Documents on EOS blockchains.
+A library and utility to conveniently link your MongoDB to EOS blockchains.

 ## Motive
 Blockchains provide security and transparency.
 Unfortunately it's very difficult for existing applications to take advantage of the benefits they offer.
-We're migrating towards a world where the public at large does not trust data sources that cannot be proven.
+We're migrating towards a world where the public does not trust verifiable data sources.
 With **TamperProof**, anyone can prove the state of their MongoDB database by fingerprinting it on a EOS powered blockchain.

 ![TamperProof Process](https://github.com/zachalam/TamperProof/blob/master/images/process.png?raw=true)